jezzsantos/automate/README.md

 1. Install the **automate** tool:
     * Installers are here: `https://github.com/jezzsantos/automate/releases`
-    * If .NET is installed, install from the command line: `dotnet tool install --global automate`
+    * If .NET is installed, install from the command line: `dotnet tool install automate --global`

 2. Install the toolkit, fetched from above (i.e email/slack/etc):